pragatiak/book-library/README.md

 ## Notes
 After Importing the data
-Please run the server first and get a sample output From Url :http://localhost:8000/api/books then proceed with frontend operations
+Please run the server first and then run the client.
+Commands are listed above.
+Get output From Url :http://<YOUR_LOCALHOST>:8000/api/books (API testing) Proceed with frontend operations

-Attaching screenshot for the flow.
+Screenshots attached for the flow.